KCM® Rules for Use are as follows:

-For the purpose of the KCM® Program, authorized crewmembers have been defined by the TSA as: Pilot in Command, First Officer, Flight Engineer, Flight Navigator and Flight Attendant.
+For the purpose of the KCM® Program, authorized crewmembers have been defined by the TSA as: Captains or Pilots in Command, First Officers or Co-Pilots, Flight Engineers, Flight Navigators, Flight Attendants and Load Masters for full all-cargo operations.
 No other individuals are allowed access in the KCM® program.

 KCM® Identification Requirements: